FaerieCoder/FaerieCoder/README.md

 ## About me 🍧

-- I go by two names: Isabelle or Loariya-Fiaba 🐇
 - I am a Software Developer Technician apprentice at Griffiths & Armour 🏢
 - Learning mostly from home 🏡
 - I want to become a Frontend Developer and work up from there 🌠